Who is eligible for Senior Preferred?

 Am I covered when I am out of the service area?

 Emergency or urgently needed care is covered anywhere in the world when you are traveling outside the service area.
+For medications (Part D drugs), prescriptions must be obtained within the United States.

 How do I get a new ID card?